soklux/-/where-we-work.md

 ### From Universitues

-we love nature, fresh air coz we are owl team 🦉.
+We all love nature, fresh air coz we are owl team 🦉.
+Since prooft that being with nature create creativity & according to weforurm.org [Nature + learning = happiness] (https://wef.ch/2WB4ByS)